 There are currently 52 of the fountains in Portland — 46 of which are downtown.
 You can still sip from the original bubbler at the corner of Southwest Fifth Avenue and Washington Street.
-This downloadable PDF contains a guide to all of the Benson Bubblers in downtown.
+The city has a map to guide you to all of the Benson Bubblers in Portland.

 Built as a Presbyterian church in 1883, The Old Church represents the Victorian architecture that once filled Portland.
 Now hosting concerts and community events, the church boasts an interior rich in period detail like built-in umbrella racks, hand-carved fir pews, vaulted ceilings and Corinthian columns.
 Free concerts are offered every Wednesday at noon.

 Hours: 11 a.m.-3 p.m., Tuesday through Friday, plus scheduled events.
 Admission varies; please check The Old Church’s website for current information.

 Old Town Chinatown

 Bordered by the Willamette River, the Pearl District and downtown, Old Town Chinatown was Portland’s original city core.
 Today, many early sites and buildings remain, and the neighborhood is listed as a National Historic Landmark.
-Ankeny Plaza is still surrounded by cast-iron buildings from the mid-19th century and is also the site of Skidmore Fountain, the city’s oldest public sculpture (see below).
+Ankeny Plaza is still surrounded by cast-iron buildings from the mid-19th century and is also the site of Skidmore Fountain, the city’s oldest public sculpture.